Sgohil590/Terraform-jenkins-codepipeline/README.md

-# Install Jenkins On Amazon-Linux!
+# 2.Install Jenkins On Amazon-Linux!

 ## Set up the repository
 ```bash